Tetrodotoxin: Popular culture

-Tetrodotoxin serves as a plot device for characters to fake death, as in the films Hello Again (1987), The Serpent and the Rainbow (1988), The A-Team (2010), Captain America: The Winter Soldier (2014), and War (2019), and in episodes of "Jane the Virgin", Miami Vice (1985), Nikita, MacGyver (season 7, episode 6, where the antidote is Datura stramonium leaf), CSI: NY (season 4, episode 9, "Boo"), and Chuck.
-In Law Abiding Citizen (2009) and Alex Cross (2012), its paralysis is presented as a method of assisting torture.
+Tetrodotoxin serves as a plot device for characters to fake death, as in the films Hello Again (1987), The Serpent and the Rainbow (1988), The A-Team (2010), Captain America: The Winter Soldier (2014), and War (2019), and in episodes of Jane the Virgin, Miami Vice (1985), Nikita, MacGyver (season 7, episode 6, where the antidote is Datura stramonium leaf), CSI: NY (season 4, episode 9, "Boo"), and Chuck.
+In Law Abiding Citizen (2009), Alex Cross (2012), and Send Help (2026), paralysis is presented as a method of assisting torture.
 The toxin was also referenced in "synthetic form" in season 1, episode 2, of the series "FBI".
 The toxin is used as a weapon in both the second season of Archer, in Covert Affairs and in the Inside No. 9 episode "The Riddle of the Sphinx".
 In Columbo, episode 2 of season 7, fugu is used to kill the antagonist's victim.
 In The Apothecary Diaries light novel, as well as the respective manga and anime adaptations, fugu toxin is encountered across multiple mystery arcs.

 Based on the presumption that tetrodotoxin is not always fatal, but at near-lethal doses can leave a person extremely unwell with the person remaining conscious, tetrodotoxin has been alleged to result in zombieism, and has been suggested as an ingredient in Haitian Vodou preparations.
 This idea first appeared in the 1938 non-fiction book Tell My Horse by Zora Neale Hurston in which there were multiple accounts of purported tetrodotoxin poisoning in Haiti by a voodoo sorcerer called the bokor.
 These stories were later popularized by Harvard-trained ethnobotanist Wade Davis in his 1985 book and Wes Craven's 1988 film, both titled The Serpent and the Rainbow.
 James Ellroy includes "blowfish toxin" as an ingredient in Haitian Vodou preparations to produce zombieism and poisoning deaths in his 2009 novel Blood's a Rover.
 However, this theory has been questioned by the scientific community since the 1990s based on analytical chemistry-based tests of multiple preparations and review of earlier reports (see above).